avatar support

 drapeau Français Voir l'annonce en français | More Leggett Exclusive Properties >>

-Come and visit this stunning former water mill in its gentle green valley near Réalmont, southern France.
-The main house is the converted mill building with hot-tub cocktail bar overlooking the underground mill race.
-The cathedral ceiling of the living area, along with its glazed front wall, create a truly stunning space perfect for entertaining or cosying up in front of the fire.
+Come and visit this stunning former water mill in its gentle green valley near Réalmont, Albi and Toulouse in southern France.
+The main house is the converted mill building.
+The cathedral ceiling of the living area, and its glazed front wall, create a truly stunning space perfect for entertaining or cosying up in front of the fire.

-Space for many projects, currently a fully equipped training centre.
+Scope for many business projects, currently a fully equipped training centre.

-Could this be your home in the south of France?
+Could this be your life in the South of France?
 Read more ...

-This is an unusual property and would lend itself to many purposes: family home with scope for gîte business, retreat for yoga, meditation, wellness of all kinds, artistic centre, I don't have enough room to give you all my ideas.
-What are yours?
+This is an unusual property lending itself to many purposes: family home with scope for gîte business, retreat for yoga, meditation, wellness of all kinds, artistic centre, events venue...
+What are you looking for?
+I think you might just find it here.

-There are four buildings to deal with, and we'll take them one by one.
+There are four main buildings to deal with, and we'll take them one by one.
+Please study the plans provided and watch the video tour for an overview.

 Front door to entrance hall, WC, cupboard under stairs.